Get Help Now

 Response from the owner

-Hello, we are very sorry to hear about your recent experience with Elliot Hospital.
+Hello, Veegzee.
+We are very sorry to hear about your recent experience at Elliot Hospital's Emergency Department.
 Because we want every patient’s experience to be nothing short of excellent, we take your feedback seriously and would like to learn more about your experience and concerns.
-Please call 603-663-2666, and you will be directed to the appropriate liaison/department for follow-up.
+We will pass your review along to our Patient Relations Department; however, if you are willing to do so, it would be helpful to hear more from you by calling Patient Relations at 603-663-2666.
 Thank you for taking the time to help us improve care for all our patients.

 Overall Experience